pawelgrzybek/pawelgrzybek.com/content/posts/2016-08-28-div-simple-alfred-windows-manager.md

 ### Enable access for assistive devices (required)

-Applescript works nicely with the majority of Mac OS X applications.
+AppleScript works nicely with the majority of Mac OS X applications.
 Unfortunately some of them are non-scriptable.
 The solution is not to control app's position but the window around it.
 We need to give Alfred access for assistive devices first.
 Just follow these easy steps:

 1. Open System Preferences
 2. Go to Security & Privacy